bueler/p4pdes/README.md

 Chapters 13 and 14 use [Firedrake](https://www.firedrakeproject.org/), a [Python](https://www.python.org/) finite element library based on PETSc.
 See the [`README.md`](python/README.md) in the `python/` directory to run these examples.

-### March 2025 update on managing 2 PETSc installations:
+### Spring 2025 update on managing two PETSc installations:

 Running all the codes from the book can be done with two copies of PETSc.
 One copy is any PETSc installation, to be used for the C codes in Chapters 1--12; this one can be updated to follow any branch of PETSc, for example.
-The other copy is separate, and configured so that Firedrake works, and which must have the configuration needed by Firedrake.
+The other copy is separate, and configured so that Firedrake works; this one is for the Python codes in Chapters 13 & 14.

 Note that, as of March 2025, downloading and installing Firedrake, as in the instructions at the [Install tab on the Firedrake page](https://www.firedrakeproject.org/install.html), is usually done by building a copy of PETSc from source, using Firedrake's recommended configuration flags, and then installing Firedrake via [pip](https://pypi.org/project/pip/).